AkshayPratapSingh09/Develop-solutions-with-Azure-AI-Document-Intelligence_N-Solutions/README.md

 **Correct.** Since the document cracking stage happens before the skillset execution, it might prevent requests from reaching your custom skill.

+## 1. You want to create a knowledge base from an existing FAQ document.
+What should you do?

+- Create an empty knowledge base and manually enter the FAQ questions and answers.

+- Create a new knowledge base, importing the existing FAQ document.
+  **Correct.** You can create a knowledge base from an existing document or web page.

+- Create a new knowledge base, selecting only the Professional chit-chat source.

+## 2. How can you add a multi-turn context for a question in an existing knowledge base?

+- Add synonyms to the knowledge base.

+- Add alternative phrasing to the question.

+- Add a follow-up prompt to the question.
+  **Correct.** To add a multi-turn context to a question, define a follow-up prompt.

+## 3. How can you enable users to use your knowledge base through email?

+- Add Friendly Chit-chat to the knowledge base.

+- Enable Active Learning for the knowledge base and include the user's email address as the userId parameter in responses.

+- Create a bot based on your knowledge base and configure an email channel.
+  **Correct.** You can create a bot for your published knowledge base and configure a channel for email communication.